-With this account, you can access 12 currencies and the Singapore dollar.
-Link your multi-currency account with the DBS Visa Debit Card to access up to 11 foreign currencies with no foreign exchange fees..
-You don’t need to make an initial deposit when you sign up for this one.
-If you hold an existing DBS autosave account, you don’t need to open a new one.
+With this account, you can access 12 foreign currencies and the Singapore dollar.
+Link your multi-currency account with the DBS Visa Debit Card to access up to 11 foreign currencies with no foreign exchange fees.
+So, you can shop online and travel without worrying about conversion fees.
+If this is your first account with DBS, you don’t need to make an initial deposit when you sign up for this one.
+If you hold an existing DBS Autosave Account, you don’t need to open a new one.
 Simply convert it into a multi-currency account in a couple of easy steps.

 For an eMulti-Currency Autosave (eMCA) account holder, there is no monthly charge.
-For other two plus account variants, the monthly account fee is S$2 and S$4 respectively.
+For the eMulti-Currency Autosave Plus (eMCA+) account and the Multi-Currency Autosave Plus (MCA+) account, the monthly account fee is S$2 and S$4 respectively.

 Use this account to make transactions in up to 11 different currencies:

 Australian Dollar, Canadian Dollar, Euro, Japanese Yen, New Zealand Dollar, Pound Sterling, Singapore Dollar, Swiss Franc, US Dollar, Hong Kong Dollar, and Chinese renminbi.